 I’d like to preface this article a little before you get to it.
 This was an idea I proposed in November or December to the Fat Studies panel chairs at the National Popular Culture Association/American Studies Association Conference that was held in March of 2008.
 The project itself began in January and I stopped collecting data in February.
 Everything you see here was presented to around 20-25 people in the panel to which I spoke in March.
-Being a procrastinator, I put off writing this article until now and got around to posting it in the beginning of June 2008.
+I wrote this essay and got around to posting it in the beginning of June 2008.
 I hope this clears up any confusion on my intentions and about the purpose of this project.

 I admit I bought into the lure of being skinny in this virtual world, while I was not so in real life.
 It’s about acceptance for me now, however, as I’ve broadened my avatar – and I don’t mean her horizons.
 I went into Appearance Mode and slid those sliders to fatten myself up.
 I wanted to look more natural and better represent myself.
 My best friend was excited to see the new and “improved” me, so much so she took it as an opportunity to fatten up her own avatar.
 Now that she’s larger and in charge(r), her short stature makes her look less like a child and more like the woman her avatar represents.